maithili-k/lsg-pbs/source/pbs-jobs.rst

   qstat           # List all the running/queued jobs in the cluster

 18. **Walltime** For how long will the sysem wait to run your job.
-Specify the maximum job walltime in hh
+Specify the maximum job walltime in hh:mm:ss
  .. code-block:: console
-  #PBS -l walltime=4:00:00 # the job will run 4h at maximum
+  PBS -l walltime=4:00:00 # the job will run 4h at maximum

 **Local queues** On the LSG clusters you can find different queue types.